cohesity/cohesity-powershell-module/README.md

 ## Suggestions and Feedback

-We would :heart: to hear from you.
+We would love to hear from you.
 Please send your suggestions and feedback to: [cohesity-api-sdks@cohesity.com](mailto:cohesity-api-sdks@cohesity.com)

 ## License